GiantPanda0090/devcor3/m6/scenario2.md

 case, our highly-skilled administrators will be writing Puppet code.
 I think Puppet makes more sense than Ansible for this customer since the agent-based monitoring on their servers should result in better data collection and monitoring.
-Once again, the administrators can push their code up to a remote git repository like github, which kicks off a Travis CI pipeline run.
+Once again, the administrators can push their code to a remote git repository like GitHub, which kicks off a Travis CI pipeline run.
 Considering this customer already had strong automated testing that was run manually, retooling the tests to work in a CI service like Travis should be simple.

 Additionally, we can use continuous deployment to automatically deploy updates based on the puppet manifest.
-Maybe the CD system is still travis, but it can run a script containing the proper "puppet" commands.
-This would rapidly enable changes to the architecture, and even when changes aren't being made, the team can collect the data they need to justify expanding their compute environment.
+Maybe the CD system is still Travis, but it can run a script containing the proper "puppet" commands.
+This would rapidly enable changes to the architecture.
+Even when changes aren't being made, the team can collect the data they need to justify expanding their compute environment.
 If you chose an agentless solution like Ansible or failed to include continuous deployment in your proposed solution, you should mark